MARK (formerly Meyer Bergman) and Sherwood Thames Ventures

 sqm retail-led mixed-use redevelopment

-Meyer Bergman and Sherwood Thames Ventures secured planning permission in 2016 for a 18,375 sq m mixed-use redevelopment of the former wine-tasting venue Vinopolis in Bankside, London Borough of Southwark.
+MARK (formerly Meyer Bergman) and Sherwood Thames Ventures secured planning permission in 2016 for a 18,375 sq m mixed-use redevelopment of the former wine-tasting venue Vinopolis in Bankside, London Borough of Southwark.

 The scheme, named Borough Yards, comprises offices, retail and restaurant units, along with a cinema and gallery space.
 A network of new pedestrian routes has been created including covered walkways running along the railway viaducts at the north-south route, linking the commercial and retail buildings.
 High quality public realm and on-site servicing minimise the impact on the road network, with cycle parking also provided.